 Hands on Nashville, Inc. (the "Organization") is a not-for-profit organization located in Nashville, Tennessee that works to address critical issues facing the Middle Tennessee community through volunteer-centric programming.
-Annually, the Organization connects thousands of volunteers to service opportunities supporting area nonprofits as well as its programs in urban agriculture, home energy savings, youth leadership development and support of public education.
-The Organization receives support from state and federal agencies, individual donors and foundations, and through fund-raising events.
-Revenues are earned from program fees for corporate project management and nonprofit partner fees.
+Annually, the Organization connects thousands of volunteers to service opportunities supporting area not-for-profits as well as its programs in urban agriculture, home energy savings, youth leadership development and support of public education.
+The Organization receives support from state and federal agencies, individual donors and foundations, and through fundraising events.
+Revenues are earned from program fees for corporate project management and not-for-profit partner fees.